 Colon cancer, on the other hand, is a malignant tumour in the large intestine.
 Its symptoms resemble those of a few other conditions, including haemorrhoids.
 Some of these symptoms are blood in the stool, rectal bleeding, diarrhoea, unsatisfactory bowel movement, cramping and sudden weight loss.

 If you experience sudden rectal bleeding or if you have diarrhoea or constipation along with bleeding, call your doctor immediately.

 Still not sure what your symptoms could mean?
 Book an appointment with a Medcare specialist for a consultation and accurate diagnosis.

-A: Laser treatment for piles has been known to have a high success rate.
+A: Laser treatment for haemorrhoids or piles has been known to have a high success rate.
 It is non-surgical, non-intrusive and has no major side-effects.
 Some additional advantages of laser surgery are its low recurrence rate, no anaesthesia and the fact that it can be completed in the course of a day.